 How does this curriculum fit into the OBHS Curriculum Specification?
-Year 7 PE offers a breadth of sports which develop not only PE-specific skills, but also inter-personal skills, OBHS Habits including collaboration with students working in groups throughout the curriculum.
+Year 8 PE continues the work completed in year 7, it offers a breadth of sports which develop not only PE-specific skills, but also inter-personal skills, OBHS Habits including collaboration with students working in groups throughout the curriculum.
 The nature of the curriculum design ensures that it is accessible to all students regardless of their physical ability and previous experience.
 Provides a variety of sports/physical activities for students to participate in, which gives a diverse and rich curriculum, which is accessible to all.